Mood (psychology): Negative mood

 Negative moods have been connected with depression, anxiety, aggression, poor self-esteem, physiological stress and decrease in sexual arousal.
 In some individuals, there is evidence that depressed or anxious mood may increase sexual interest or arousal.
 In general, men were more likely than women to report increased sexual drive during negative mood states.
-Negative moods are labeled as nonconstructive because it can affect a person's ability to process information; making them focus solely on the sender of a message, while people in positive moods will pay more attention to both the sender and the context of a message.
+Negative moods are labeled as nonconstructive because they can affect a person's ability to process information, making the person focus solely on the sender of a message, while people in positive moods will pay more attention to both the sender and the context of a message.
 This can lead to problems in social relationships with others.

 Negative moods, such as anxiety, often lead individuals to misinterpret physical symptoms.
 According to Jerry Suls, a professor at the University of Iowa, people who are depressed and anxious tend to be in rumination.
-However, although an individual's affective states can influence the somatic changes, these individuals are not hypochondriacs.
+However, although an individual's affective states can influence somatic changes, these individuals are not hypochondriacs.

 Although negative moods are generally characterized as bad, not all negative moods are necessarily damaging.
 The Negative State Relief Model states that human beings have an innate drive to reduce negative moods.
 People can reduce their negative moods by engaging in any mood-elevating behavior (called Mood repair strategies), such as helping behavior, as it is paired with positive value such as smiles and thank you.
 Thus negative mood increases helpfulness because helping others can reduce one's own bad feelings.

 Factors which affect mood

 Lack of sleep

 Sleep has a complex, and as yet not fully elucidated, relationship with mood.
-Most commonly if a person is sleep deprived he/she will become more irritable, angry, more prone to stress, and less energized throughout the day.
+Most commonly, if a person is sleep deprived he/she will become more irritable, angry, more prone to stress, and less energized throughout the day.
 "Studies have shown that even partial sleep deprivation has a significant effect on mood.
 University of Pennsylvania researchers found that subjects who were limited to only 4.5 hours of sleep a night for one week reported feeling more stressed, angry, sad, and mentally exhausted.
 When the subjects resumed normal sleep, they reported a dramatic improvement in mood."
-Generally, evening oriented people, as compared to morning ones, show decreased energy and pleasantness and heightened tension.
+Generally, evening oriented people, as compared to morning oriented people, show decreased energy and pleasantness and increased tension.

-However, in a subset of cases sleep deprivation can, paradoxically, lead to increased energy and alertness and enhanced mood.
+However, in a subset of cases, sleep deprivation can, paradoxically, lead to increased energy and alertness and enhanced mood.
 This effect is most marked in persons with an eveningness type (so called night-owls) and people suffering from depression.
-For this reason it has sometimes been used as a treatment for major depressive disorder.
+For this reason, sleep deprivation has sometimes been used as a treatment for major depressive disorder.